alabou/NMOS-MatroxOnly/SenderCapabilities.md

 The Sender `caps` object is provided as an extensible mechanism to define fine-grained capabilities.

-This specification defines a `urn:x-matrox:constraint_sets` attribute for the Sender `caps` object, its value is an array of alternatives; this constraint is satisfied when **any of** its enumerated Constraint Sets are satisfied.
+This specification defines a new `constraint_sets` attribute for the Sender `caps` object, its value is an array of alternatives; this constraint is satisfied when **any of** its enumerated Constraint Sets are satisfied.

 When evaluating constraints for sub-Flows/sub-Streams, only the Constraint Sets alternatives of matching `format` and `urn:x-matrox:layer` are to be considered.
-The remaining Constraints Sets of the `urn:x-matrox:constraint_sets` are ignored.
+The remaining Constraints Sets of the `constraint_sets` are ignored.

 This specification defines a generic JSON syntax to express Constraint Sets made up of individual Parameter Constraints.
 The Constraint Set is satisfied if **all of** its Parameter Constraints are satisfied.

 The representation of individual Parameter Constraints resembles the mechanism defined by [IS-05][] to constrain Sender and Receiver transport parameters at the **/constraints** endpoints, which Nodes and Controllers may also support.

-This specification also defines a `urn:x-matrox:version` attribute to indicate when changes to the `caps` object took place.
+This specification also defines a new `version` attribute to indicate when changes to the `caps` object took place.

-The `urn:x-matrox:constraints_set` and `urn:x-matrox:version` attributes are listed in the Capabilities parameter register in the [NMOS Parameter Registers][].
+The `constraints_set` and `version` attributes are listed in the Capabilities parameter register in the [NMOS Parameter Registers][].

-In the following text the `urn:x-matrox:constraints_set` and `urn:x-matrox:version` attributes will be referred to as `constraints_set` and `version` respectively.
+In the following text the `constraints_set` and `version` attributes will be referred to as `constraints_set` and `version` respectively.

 ## Use of Normative Language